-Health leaders and clinicians are no exclusion.
+Health leaders and clinicians are not excluded.
 So, it may not be a surprise that the search for improved clinical and productivity effects has lacked many improvements in human factors research, continuous quality advancement, and Immunology data technology – including the creation of Business Intelligence (BI) systems.

 What is Healthcare Business Intelligence?